 TECHNOLOGY IMPLICATIONS [Officer P Ward - Standard Implications Agreed 19/2/18]

-21. There are no specific technology implications in regards to this type of report.
+22. There are no specific technology implications.
 The Northgate M3 system is used to process the application and record the outcome of the decision.

 HEALTH IMPLICATIONS [Officer R Suckling - Standard Implications Agreed 12/2/2018]